Blame Harry Styles & SNL For All The “Wreck Me Daddy” Comments On Sara Lee’s Insta

-If you’re wondering why people are commenting, “Wreck me daddy” on photos of Sara Lee Artesano bakery rolls on Instagram, blame Harry Styles.
+If you’re wondering why people are commenting “Wreck me daddy” on photos of Sara Lee Artesano bakery rolls on Instagram, blame Harry Styles.

-The musician, actor, and once-upon-a-time One Direction member returned to Saturday Night Live this week to serve as both host and musical guest — and to take over Sara Lee’s Instagram account for a sketch.
+The musician, actor, and once upon a time One Direction member returned to Saturday Night Live this week to serve as both host and musical guest — and to take over Sara Lee’s Instagram account for a sketch.

 In the bit, Styles played Dylan, a social media manager for the bakery brand who was called into the corporate headquarters by his bosses to discuss the “bread content” he had been posting.
 In the conference room, where slices of Sara Lee white bread were artfully arranged on a plate presumably as a snack, Dylan’s bosses (played by SNL cast members Cecily Strong and Bowen Yang) wanted to know why, exactly, the official Sara Lee Instagram account was commenting on a picture of Nick Jonas asking the singer to "Wreck me daddy" and "Destroy me, King."